gottipati/smart_cab/README.md

-# Project: Train a Smartcab How to Drive
+# Project: Train a Smartcab How to Drive using Reinforcement learning

 ## Project Overview
 Developed an efficient reinforcement learning model for a self-driving agent in a simplified world to aid it in effectively reaching its destinations in the allotted time